-7. Do merger control rules apply to joint ventures (both new joint ventures and acquisitions of joint control over an existing business?
+9. In which circumstances are joint ventures notifiable or reviewable (both new joint ventures and acquisitions of joint control over an existing business)?

 The creation of a joint venture - that is an undertaking being jointly controlled by at least two other undertakings - performing on a lasting basis all the functions of an autonomous economic entity qualifies as a concentration under Austrian law.
 Such joint ventures are also referred to as so-called full-function joint ventures.
 Similar as under the EUMR, a full-function joint venture has to be economically autonomous, permanent and must not fulfil only auxiliary functions.
-The joint venture must have sufficient resources to operate independently on a market in order to conduct on a lasting basis its business activities.
+The joint venture must have sufficient resources to operate independently on a market in order to conduct its business activities on a lasting basis.
 Moreover, it must be involved in activities beyond one specific function for the parent companies.